rafaelsoteldosilva/restaurant-suggestions/README.md

 Given a food preference from the user, it shows real suggestions (using the fusion yelp api https://fusion.yelp.com/) of restaurants that offer the preference.

+The suggestions will be shown under three categories: cost-effective, bit pricier and big spender.

 Each category will show the number of real locations found, the name of the restaurant, the rating, and the number of reviews fouund for the restaurant.

 ## **Project Structure**